Shynixn/PetBlocks/docs/source/commands/renamecommands.rst

 Rename Commands
 ~~~~~~~~~~~~~~~

-You are also allowed to rename the commands /petblock and /petblocks in the config.yml.
+You are also allowed to rename the command /petblock in the config.yml.
 You can even customize the permissions.

 **config.yml**
 ::